Trauma and physical health are connected. Trauma can leave lasting impacts on our well-being.

 • Complex trauma: Occurs due to exposure to multiple traumatic events.

 Furthermore, there are other less common types of trauma, like secondary or vicarious trauma.
-This form of trauma affects those who, while not directly experiencing the traumatic event, are in close contact with someone who has.

 Adverse Childhood Experiences